Begin planning your next Family Reunion at the Lodge!!

 Once you’ve bought-out the lodges for you next family reunion and sent the invitations, there are a few things you’ll want to pick up and have ready but then the fun can begin!
 If you’ve asked guests to bring family photographs, then set up a computer and scanner – scan the photos and put them on an SD card to give to everyone.
 Online photo sharing is a big trend right now so you could even consider setting up an online photo album for guests who are techno-savvy.
 If an online album doesn’t work for everyone, consider putting together a small photo album or picture book for him or her.

-Fun Family Reunion Ideas
+Fun Reunion Ideas for Everyone

 Are you always asking someone for his or her favorite recipe?
 Why not have your guests bring a copy of the recipe for their favorite family dish, make enough copies to staple together and send each person (or family) home with a family cookbook filled with family favorites?
-I like to see family recipes in the handwriting of the person they are coming from but typewritten copies work just as well.
+I like to see family recipes in the handwriting of the person they are coming from, but typewritten copies work just as well.
 Take it one step further and contact a company that will professionally print your cookbook for you!
 What an awesome way to honor all those wonderful cooks in your family – your very own FAMILY COOKBOOK!

 While you’re out gathering up things for your reunion, buy a wall calendar so everyone can fill in their birthday or anniversary.
 Again, you can set up a shared online calendar to keep everyone informed of those very important dates.
 As kids will be a big part of your family’s future, we have ways to include them as well.
 Find a map of your state, country or world (depending on how far your family is spread) and let the kids mark each relative’s hometown with a pushpin.
 Set up a kids’ table with paper and coloring supplies – ask them to design a family crest.
 I am amazed at how creative kids can be.
 Maybe the prize could be using the family crest on the next invitation or framing it as a traveling gift – the possibilities are endless!